lablup/backend.ai/docs/common-api/objects.rst

    the user directory.

-   Also, your build script and the main program is executed inside Sorna Jail, meaning that some system calls are blocked by our policy.
+   Also, your build script and the main program is executed inside Backend.AI Jail, meaning that some system calls are blocked by our policy.
    Since ``ptrace`` syscall is blocked, you cannot use native debuggers such as gdb.